 Hersi is interested in the political, cultural and personal conditions that affect how homes are designed as well as how we inhabit and share spaces.
-This large-scale illustration is of a personal architecture based on the artist’s childhood home.
-Hersi was raised in one of these four terraced houses on Vicarage Lane in Ilford.
-The artist has depicted three versions of herself surrounding the home she grew up in to speak about how spaces and locations shape us.
+For the artwork, the artist has depicted three versions of herself surrounding the home she grew up in to speak about how spaces and locations shape us.
 For many, this sense of connection to where you are from is bone-deep and inseparable from who you are.

 Thinking of the home and the self as united, typically the interior private space holds one’s desires, beliefs and thoughts concealed behind a façade of brick and glass.
 In this instance, Hersi has aesthetically shifted this standard social housing exterior to represent interior elements of herself: memory and personality.
 This project is Hersi’s most autobiographical work to date and can be read with nostalgia and separation, looking back and forward at the same time.
 Presented publicly at a moment of change for Ilford — with development increasing and Crossrail scheduled to arrive — Hersi acknowledges that places rarely stay the same.